 Please show responsibility, wear your masks and follow the hygiene rules of the organizers.
 Don't be shy, but show your love for Berlin with d i s t a n c e - in support of everyones safety.

 Getting back on your bike in late summer and exploring the city and surrounding area is definitely one of the top outdoor activities in Berlin!
 In Berlin there are varied or romantic routes, along the Panke, the Tegeler See, through the Grunewald forest or the zoo and of course along the former Berlin Wall.
 Or you can start a discovery tour on the traces of Berlin's industrial culture, visiting backyard sites and former factory buildings.

-Tip 2: Relaxing during a walk in th park
+Tip 2: Relax during a walk in th park

 Tip 3: On the water

 Why not spend a day on the water?
 Even in late summer this is still possible.
-Most boat and canoe rentals are still open.
-Put on something warm and there should be no reason not to discover Berlin's beautiful lakes, rivers and canals.
-The best thing to do before you go on such a tour is to ask the respective boat rental company or supplier.
+Many boat and canoe rentals are still open.
+Despite the spring sun, put on something warm and stick to the distance and hygiene rules - and discover Berlin's beautiful lakes, rivers and canals.
+Please always check also with the boat rental company or provider directly before you go on such a tour.

 Tip 4: Hiking in and around Berlin

 Hiking in the big city might sound like a crazy plan at first, but this year you've seen that Berlin has some beautiful corners that are well worth exploring!
 For example, take a walk along the Wuhletal hiking trail, which winds its way south from Eichepark at Ahrensfelde S-Bahn station with the valley of the Wuhle River to Köpenick S-Bahn station.
 Besides the species-rich, idyllic river valley, you will encounter numerous parks and meadows along the way.
 The route also runs along the IGA grounds, which invite you to take a short detour with a cable car ride.